crossgovernmentservices/people/README.md

 Data representation for civil servants, initially powering profiles.

+This service is smoke and mirrors and doesn't care about authentication nor authorisation (yet).

 # Init

 Once the stack is up, in a new terminal initialise the database with: